open-telemetry/opentelemetry-js/doc/contributing/releasing.md

 ## 3. Publish to NPM

 > [!IMPORTANT]
-> This step will publish anything that's on `main` IF AND ONLY IF the version has been bumped.
-If the version for a package
+> This step will publish anything that's on the branch you run it from IF AND ONLY IF the version has been bumped.
-> has not been bumped, it will not publish a new version of the package.
+> If the version for a package has not been bumped, it will not publish a new version of the package.

 1. Go to the [NPM publish workflow](https://github.com/open-telemetry/opentelemetry-js/actions/workflows/publish-to-npm.yml)
-2. Click "Run workflow" (from main)
+2. Click "Run workflow" and select the branch you released - the same one you created the release PR from
+   - On `main`, leave **`dist_tag`** at `auto`
+   - On a maintenance branch, see [Maintenance branches](#maintenance-branches) - while the next major is still unreleased, this needs to be set to `latest`
 3. Get another maintainer to approve the workflow run
    1. Have them navigate to the workflow run, and then click on "Review pending deployments" ![workflow job waiting for deployment approval](./releasing/waiting-for-approvals.png)
    2. They should then check the box and select "Approve and deploy" ![approve and deploy button](./releasing/approve-and-deploy.png) to approve the deployment to NPM.